Coupons and Product Discounts

 Using Built-In Product Discounts

-Product discounts are separate from the standard product pricing, but are configured via the Pricing field of each product, bundle, or subscription.
-With product discounts, any customer who buys the product gets the discount, and customers do not have to enter a coupon code, which may improve your conversion rate compared to a coupon-based promotional campaign.
-As with coupons, you can specify a begin date and an end date for product discounts, and like coupons, product discounts can be applied to a certain, specific number of future subscription charges automatically.
+Product discounts are separate from the standard product pricing.
+However, you can configure them via the Pricing field of each product, bundle, or subscription.
+With product discounts, any customer who buys the product gets a discount.
+Customers do not have to enter a coupon code, which may improve your conversion rate compared to a coupon-based promotional campaign.
+As with coupons, you can specify a begin date and an end date for product discounts.
+And, as with coupons, product discounts can be applied to a specific number of future subscription charges automatically.
 Unlike coupons, product discounts can optionally be triggered—and the amount or percentage of the discount can even change—based on the quantity of the product in the customer's cart.

 To Set Up a Product Discount